 RedRover Responders volunteers traveled from parts of South Carolina and surrounding states to care for the rescued animals in Georgetown County.
 The volunteers are assisting in the daily care of the animals, including feeding, watering, cleaning, socialization and coordination with NARSC partners and Georgetown County officials to reunite any displaced pets with their concerned families.

-Distinguished by their red shirts, RedRover Responders volunteers are specially trained to care for and shelter large numbers of animals after they have been rescued from cruelty and neglect.
-RedRover Responders volunteers provide the workforce which enables local animal control and law enforcement agencies to respond to large-scale animal cruelty cases.
-RedRover has more than 3,500 active volunteers in the United States and Canada and provides its services free of charge to the community.
+Distinguished by their red shirts, RedRover Responders volunteers are specially trained to care for and shelter large numbers of animals after they have been rescued from natural disasters.
+RedRover Responders volunteers provide the workforce which enables local communities to address the animal needs following a natural disaster.

 Founded in 1987, the mission of RedRover is to bring animals out of crisis and strengthen the bond between people and animals through emergency sheltering, disaster relief services, financial assistance and education.
 Learn more at RedRover.org.

 RedRover – Danielle Gates, email@example.com, (916) 429-2457 ext.
 316

 Code 3 – Eric Bagdikian, firstname.lastname@example.org, (303) 808-0911